thanethomson/alien-invasion/README.md

 This program attempts to solve the **Alien Invasion** coding puzzle.
 More details regarding the problem will be added to this README soon.

+## Requirements
+At present, this code is only being tested on MacOS, but should compile just as well on most Linux distros that support Golang.

 ## Assumptions
 The following assumptions have been made when looking at the problem definition: